Is Thomas Kralow a Scam or Does He Offer a Legitimate Trading Education Program?

 The Wrap Up – Is Thomas Kralow’s Trading Program a Scam or Legit?

-Based on years of personal experience using and reviewing dozens of trading courses, programs, and services, I think Thomas Kralow’s trading program is completely legit.
+Based on years of personal experience using and reviewing dozens of trading courses, programs, and services, I think Thomas Kralow’s trading program is completely legitimate.
 Will merely purchasing his program automatically result in success?
 No. Your success depends on multiple factors.
-But it’s the most well-structured and comprehensive trading program I’ve come across to date.
+But it’s one of the most well-structured and comprehensive trading programs I’ve come across to date.

 It’s about the culmination of various concepts and skills, using them at the right time, and constantly tracking, testing, and refining over time.
 This is what Thomas Kralow teaches throughout his 4-month long program.
-Simple patterns don’t work because market dynamics change over time, so you have to be flexible enough to adapt with them.
+Simple patterns don’t work because markets change/evolve over time, so you have to be flexible enough to adapt with them.
 Markets and patterns change, but core skills last forever.

 Overall, the complete transparency and comprehensive curriculum are second to none: